Why you can trust Gamble USA

 As a result, punters will often have to find and use less conventional methods to send money online, such as sending a MoneyGram or using Western Union transfers.
 These can of course come with their own problems, as well as additional fees.

 With these two acts in place, it can be difficult to have your bank or credit card approve transactions to Bovada because allowing so would directly violate both acts.
-Players will often find themselves having to use Wester Union transfers, sending a MoneyGram, or using a cryptocurrency like Bitcoin.
+Players will often find themselves having to use Western Union transfers, sending a MoneyGram, or using a cryptocurrency like Bitcoin.
 These extra steps are often required due to Bovada not being a US or State Regulated Gambling Institution.

-You can also run in to issues getting your winnings back.
+You can also run into issues getting your winnings back.
 Getting money back into the US is harder than playing at a licensed operator that can deposit straight to your checking account or even send you a check in the post.

 With the ever-growing popularity of sports betting worldwide, it’s understandable bettors outside of the states of New Jersey, West Virginia, Colorado, and Nevada want to be able to back their favorite sports teams.